pydanny/presentations/scaling-one-to-billions/2022-djangocon-eu.md

 # [fit] Our Work used for evil

+- OpenCV (and other tools) used to spy on citizens

+  - "They" tried to recruit me to do this kind of work

 - Cambridge Analytica
-- CIA/NSA attack systems
-- OpenCV (and other tools) used to spy on citizens

 ---